andrey-viktorov/auto-mock-tools/README.md

 4. `delay` can be overridden per scenario:
    - For regular responses: directly replaces the delay before response
    - For SSE: all event timestamps are scaled proportionally (e.g., 2.0s → 1.0s = 0.5x scaling)
+5. `jitter` is applied to the total delay:
+   - For regular responses: adds ±N% variance to the delay
+   - For SSE: all event timestamps are scaled by the same jitter factor (e.g., 5% jitter = 0.95x to 1.05x scaling)

 Use `/__mock__/stats` and `/__mock__/list` to verify which scenarios are active.